OmarDuran/guide_collection/guides/remote_programming/geos_sherlock/geos_compilation_on_sherlock.md

 # GEOS Compilation on Sherlock

 ## Overview
 This guide outlines the steps necessary to compile the GEOS simulator on the Stanford Sherlock cluster.
-It covers the configuration, installation, and execution of the simulator in debug mode using VSCode within interactive sessions on the cluster.
+It consists of two main parts: the compilation of Third-Party Libraries (TPLs) and the compilation of GEOS using Visual Studio Code (VSCode).

-The guide consists of two main parts: the compilation of Third-Party Libraries (TPLs) and the compilation of GEOS using Visual Studio Code (VSCode).
+In the first part, we will demonstrate how compiling the TPLs can be simplified to a straightforward instruction, such as `sbatch compile_tpls.sbatch`.

-In the first part, we will demonstrate how compiling the TPLs can be simplified to a straightforward instruction, such as sbatch compile_tpls.sbatch.
+This part proceeds step by step to construct the `compile_tpls.sbatch` script.

 In the second part, we will explore how VSCode can be utilized in an interactive session to compile and debug GEOS effectively.